nmcleish/travel_bot/README.txt

 8. Run python app.py
 9. Go to http://localhost:8080

-*To clear your context, tell the bot no.
+*To clear your context, tell the bot "no".